Neon Bank Review 2024: The Best Swiss Digital Bank

 Neon is a great Swiss digital bank that offers an entirely free bank account.
 As Swiss banks become increasingly expensive, switching to a free bank account is excellent.

-You can easily save money on your banking fees with a free bank account from Neon.
+With a free bank account from Neon, you can easily save money on your banking fees.
 You will not find a better deal anywhere else!

-Over the years, Neon has been adding new features over time and has become the best digital bank of Switzerland.
+Over the years, Neon has been adding new features over time and has become the best digital bank in Switzerland.

 Sign up for a free bank account with Neon today!

-I have been using Neon for several years.
+I have been using Neon for several years and it is now my main account.
 So, I want to share my experience in this Neon review.

 One of the great things about Neon, compared to other digital alternatives, is that your funds are insured!
 If it goes bankrupt, your money is guaranteed up to 100’000 CHF!
 You have the same security as if you had a classical bank account.